cshum/imagor-studio/README.md

 ```

 **What this does:**
-- Mounts your Photos directory as read-only for safe access
+- Mounts your Photos directory
 - Creates persistent storage for the app database (SQLite)
 - Redirects to admin setup process on first launch